Jman012/Tox-DHTNodes-Updater/README.md

-Tox-DHTservers-Updater
+Tox-DHTNodes-Updater
 ======================

-Run this to fetch the running servers from http://wiki.tox.im/Servers into your local file for Toxic, etc.
+Run this to fetch the running servers from http://wiki.tox.im/Nodes into your local file for Toxic, etc.

 Usage
 =====